 Carry on limits vary, but most airlines allow bags up to 45 linear inches (length + width + height) or 22 x 14 x 9".
 The Tortuga maxes out at exactly these dimensions.
-By maximizing your carry on space, you can bring the most stuff possible without paying airline baggage fees.
+By maximizing your carry on space, you can bring the most stuff possible without checking a bag.

-Don't worry, you can pack plenty of stuff in carry on luggage.
+Don't worry, you can pack plenty of stuff in a carry on backpack.
 You don't need to be a minimalist to fit all of the clothes and gear you need for a week or even months abroad.

 The longest trip I've used the Tortuga on was a month in London.
 On that trip my luggage included a suit and dress shoes for a wedding on my way back to the States.

 "As a female, I tend to get a bit of anxiety when I have to fit my life into a bag for a few weeks.
 After packing everything I needed, I actually had extra space."

-For more info, see this sample packing list from our FAQs.
+For more info, see these sample packing lists from our FAQs.

 Backpacks that open from the top leave your clothes in a disorganized mess.
 You shouldn't have to unpack everything (and make a mess of your room) just to grab a t-shirt at the bottom of your bag.